beshu-tech/readonlyrest-docs/elasticsearch-details/indices-rule-templates.md

   }
 ```

-No. And this is good behaviour, because `dev2` doesn't have an access to the alias `idev1` which the `ctemp1` has.
-ROR assumes, that he isn't an owner of the component template (please notice, that the same request will be allowed when a different, nonexistent component template name is used).
+No. And this is a good behaviour, because `dev2` doesn't have an access to the alias `idev1` which the `ctemp1` has.
+ROR assumes, that he cannot modify the component template (please notice, that the same request will be allowed when a different, nonexistent component template name is used).
 I can assure you that `dev1` is able to modify the template (you can check if you want).

 </details>